HEERA ALAYA

 Heera Alaya: How would you describe yourself as a hyphenated person, both as an individual and as an artist?

 Dana Tai Soon Burgess: There are so many ways we can understand our intersectional identifications.
 I have multiple hyphens.
 As a fourth-generation Korean-American, this is a hyphenated part of myself.
-And the other is a dance artist who often works with the inspiration of the visual arts.
+And the other is a dance artist who often draws inspiration from the visual arts.

-The fabric of America right now—if we look at all the different threads we represent—is getting much more sophisticated in the way we see ourselves in our environment.
-The whole tapestry of America is because we have different alignments.
-The alignment can be a city, a group of individuals, a cultural background, or gender; all those things create the portfolio of who we are.
+The fabric of America right now—if we look at all the different threads we represent—is becoming much more sophisticated in how we see ourselves in our environment.
+The whole tapestry of America is a result of different alignments.
+Alignment can be a city, a group of individuals, a cultural background, or gender; all of these things create the portfolio of who we are.

 You speak about the impact of Santa Fe [New Mexico, USA] on your early years.
 What was it about the essence of Santa Fe and visual artists [sculptors, photographers and painters] that shaped your foundation?

 I grew up in a Latino community, in an Asian household (Korean-Hawaiian mother and Irish-English Scott-German father).
-In addition to the diversity within my home, the history of Santa Fe goes back to the 1500s (Before that, it was an indigenous settlement).
+In addition to the diversity in my home, Santa Fe’s history dates back to the 1500s (before that, it was an indigenous settlement).
 So there are Hispanic families that go back to the 1500s, and it is a highly catholic community, and I wasn’t catholic.
 So, many things were very much about a community with cultural insiders, making me feel more like an outsider.

 What were some stereotypes of Asian Americans?
 And how did you navigate through discrimination?

 My childhood nickname is Chino, which means Chinese man.
-However, Chino is a pan-Asian term used in Spanish for anyone who looks Asian or has Asian features; you can be called a Chino if you are Korean, and you can be a Chino if you are Japanese, Thai, or Filipino.
-So, I rejected that perception from others because it didn’t align with my specificity of feeling Korean-American.
+However, Chino is a pan-Asian term in Spanish for anyone who looks Asian or has Asian features; you can be called a Chino if you are Korean, Japanese, Thai, or Filipino.
+So, I rejected that perception from others because it didn’t align with my sense of being Korean-American.

 But as I got older and understood that it [Chino] could be a term of endearment, I embraced “Chino” as part of my identity because it signifies the community I grew up in.